Vegz78/UpdateMoonlightGamesList/README.md

 Feel free to copy, modify and use as you want.
 The script does what it's supposed to on my home system and won't be very actively supported, updated or maintained.

 # Prerequisites
-- Raspberry Pi with Linux (but should work on most Linux distros, as well)
+- Raspberry Pi with Rapbian/Linux (but should work on most Linux devices and distros, as well)
 - [Moonlight](https://moonlight-stream.org) or [Moonlight embedded](https://github.com/irtimmer/moonlight-embedded)
 - RetroPie/Emulationstation with [Steam or other games menu folders that execute .sh-scripts](#Example-of-sh-script-games-menu-in-Emulationstation)